Quick And Easy Duplicate Removal Using GCalToolkit:

-Below you can watch a short video which explains how to use GCalToolkit desktop software to delete all your duplicates from Google Calendar, and follow the detailed instructions below the video to ensure that you get the very best results.
-The Google Quota can cause frustration, and frustration in turn causes nasty calendar accidents... so please read the instructions carefully, make backups when advised, and take things slowly but surely.
+For serious duplication problems and advanced calendar repair/editing on calendars containing more than 500 events please download the GCalToolkit Desktop software by clicking one of the buttons above.
+Follow the detailed instructions to install, and take a look at the video below to ensure that you get the very best results.
+The Google Quota can cause frustration, which in turn causes nasty calendar accidents... so please read the instructions carefully, make backups when advised, and take things slowly but surely.
 If you get into trouble, please don't hesitate to get in touch.

 Before you start please ensure that you really do have duplicates in Google Calendar, and not simply the same calendar displayed twice as can be the case on iPhone or Android devices if not set up correctly.
-Believe me, it does happen; if you can see duplicates in Google Calendar when viewed in a browser then you have a duplication problem and should follow the steps listed after the video:
+If you can see duplicates in Google Calendar when viewed in a browser then you have a duplication problem and should follow the steps listed after the video:

 STEP 1: Make an iCal backup THEN remove the cause of the duplication